Macallen117/Grasping-Point-Generator/README.md

 ![image](images/paper_Images/algorithm.png)

-first collision check:  checks if the stroke of the gripper collides with the object second collision check:  checks if the whole hand (both fingers and palm) collides with the object
+<font size=8>first collision check:  checks if the stroke of the gripper collides with the object.</font>

+second collision check:  checks if the whole hand (both fingers and palm) collides with the object